AlexStevenWen/casting_cad_converter/README.md

 Exit Code 0 (status: success): All enabled conversion and processing tasks completed successfully.

 Exit Code 1 (status: error): Configuration syntax error, corrupted CAD files, or a subprocess crashed during execution.

+Citation
+If this tool is helpful to your research, please cite the following thesis:

+HSU, W.-H. (2026).
+A Study on the Classification and Process Prediction of Gating Systems for Investment Casting of A356 Aluminum Alloy (Master's thesis).
+National Changhua University of Education, Department of Electrical and Mechanical Technology, Changhua City.
+Retrieved from https://hdl.handle.net/11296/32a644

+text

+You can directly replace your existing `README.md` with the above content.
+If you would like any further adjustments, such as a different placement of the citation or additional details, just let me know.